◊◊◊◊

 Crock Pot Recipes

-• Take the time to braise (brown) the meat ahead of time.
-It really makes a difference; the food will be much more attractive and it will taste better.
-(Also partially brown the meat before adding onions or garlic.)*
+• Take the time to sear (brown) the meat ahead of time.
+The food will be more attractive and it will taste better.

 • If you end up with more cooking liquid than you want at the end, empty it into a saucepan and reduce it.
 Don't add salt until the very end.